dsmiller95/LindenmayerPlantSimulation/Packages/com.dman.l-system/README.md

 ### Organ Identity

 Import with `#include organIdentity (Identifier->i)`.
-This library is used to uniquely identify a region of the plant: all organ meshes which follow this symbol will be given a unique vertex color, which can be read back as a unique uint ID in a vertex shader output texture.
+This library is used to uniquely identify a region of the plant: all organ meshes which follow this symbol will be given a unique vertex color, which can be read back as a unique uint ID from a unlit vertex color output texture.
 This is used by other builtin libraries which need to identify physical parts of the plant, such as the Sunlight library.
-The imported symbol must be given exactly one parameter: this parameter will be used to store the unique ID of this node.
-It's not in a form which can be easily used as part of the l-system, though, since the id is stored as a uint inside a float field. using the parameter inside the l-system will lead to undefined results.
+The imported symbol must be given exactly three parameters, in order:
+- the first parameter will be used to store the globally unique ID of this node.
+  - The id is stored internally as a uint, and all parameters are interpreted as floats.
+Therefore this parameter will be unusable inside the l-system itself, and will take on extremely unstable values
+  - This parameter will also be highly unstable: subject to change potentially multiple times between updates, or not at all for 100s of updates
+- the second parameter will be used to store a locally unique ID of this organ.
+  - It is unique and fixed within the l-system, therefore once assigned it will never change
+  - unlike the first parameter, this is stored as a floating point, and can be used inside the l-system
+- the third parameter will be used to store a globally unique ID of the entire plant
+  - It is unique and fixed withing the l-system and the global scope, once assigned it will never change
+  - similar to the second parameter, stored as a floating point, and can be used inside the l-system

-see the [Simulated Bush](../../Assets/Demo/PlantBuilder/LSystems/tree/resourceTree.lsystem) as an example of how to use this builtin together with the sunlight library.
+  - the second and third parameter together form a globally unique and fixed id which can be used when referencing this organ specifically from game code see the [Simulated Bush](../../Assets/Demo/PlantBuilder/LSystems/tree/resourceTree.lsystem) as an example of how to use this builtin together with the sunlight library.

 ### Sunlight